64

 • 3

 It'd be extremely easy to cheat on a coding interview.
 Just have someone else watching the interview, and typing out an answer on a screen you can see (probably just next to the actual monitor)...
-Dec 8, 2021 at 6:16
+Commented Dec 8, 2021 at 6:16

 • I posit that even if you do that a savvy tech aligned interviewer can gauge your skill by having you talk about tech for 30 minutes.
 Btw I was thinking more about in person interviews.